twh2898/os/notes.md

 work or require additional information.
 Those can be moved under the Completed section once they are finished.

+- [ ] Documentation
-- [ ] Add design doc for boot stages and move out of readme
+  - [x] Add design doc for boot stages and move out of readme
+  - [ ] Update boot stages to be more accurate
+  - [ ] Filesystem documentation
+  - [ ] Move doc files under design folder
   - [ ] Clean up goals in readme
     - [ ] Remove completed section (make checked boxes in list)
     - [ ] Cleanup Goals term lists
 - [ ] mmu
   - [ ] free interior pages when malloc free's entire virtual page
 - [ ] tar